Trout Fishing For Rainbow, Brown, Brook, Lake & Cutthroat Trout - Fly Fishing & Other Techniques for Catching Big Trout

 Oncorhynchus mykiss

-Known for its tasty pink flesh, beauty and gameness, the rainbow trout is a favorite among the vast majority of trout fishing anglers.
+Known for its tasty pink flesh, beauty and gameness, rainbows are a favorite among the vast majority of anglers.
 It also appeals to the fly fisherman as it can be tempted to take properly presented flies as well as other baits and lures.
 It feeds on small insects, minnows, crustaceans and worms.
-Rainbow trout fishing is fun for both sport and dining pleasures.
+It is ideal for both sport and dining pleasure.

-The rainbow trout originally found in the Rockies and west to the Pacific ocean has been distributed far and wide across the US.
+Originally found in the Rockies and west to the Pacific ocean, it has been distributed far and wide across the US.
 It tends to do better in the northeast but is found in isolated areas even in the south.
 In waters that allow such migration the rainbow trout will remain in streams until it reaches 6" to 9" in length and then travel to lakes or oceans where it will bulk up and then return to the streams or rivers to spawn.

-Steelhead trout are rainbow trout which have adapted to the salt water environment.
-Fishing for steelhead is similar to rainbows.
-However in winter the steelhead seem to prefer spoons or bait rather than flies.
+Steelhead trout are rainbows which have adapted to the salt water environment.
+In winter the steelhead seem to prefer spoons or bait rather than flies.

 Cutthroat Trout